Data-driven mode detection and stabilization of unknown switched linear systems: Mode detection phase

 Clearly, after $n+m$ repetitions, this procedure results in a data matrix which has full row rank.
 This implies that $\Sigma(U_-^{\textnormal{on}},X^{\textnormal{on}})$ is a singleton.
 As such, under Assumption~\ref{ass:ass_on_data-II}, the measurements up to $T^{\textnormal{on}}=n+m$ are guaranteed to be informative for mode detection.
-This provides a worst-case bound as, in general, mode detection is achieved with far fewer measurements than those required for system identification.
+This provides a worst-case bound as, in general, mode detection is achieved with far fewer measurements than the number required to uniquely determine the system on the basis of online data alone.

 Algorithm~\ref{alg:mode_detection} formalizes the mode detection procedure for noiseless data.
 Note that if, at any point of the algorithm, the state satisfies $x(t)=0$ (step \ref{step:x0 start}), then choosing $u(t)=0$ stabilizes any linear system, and therefore specifically all modes of the system.
 As such, we can apply any of the feedback gains $K_i$.
 We enforce this by setting $\calP_{\textnormal{match}}$ equal to any of the modes.
 Otherwise, the algorithm checks whether \eqref{eq:kernel} is violated for each of the modes remaining in $\calP_{\textnormal{match}}$, in which case the corresponding mode is discarded.
 If $|\calP_{\textrm{match}}|\neq 1$, the algorithm should be repeated and another online measurement collected.
-If $|\calP_{\textrm{match}}|=1$, the active mode detection is identified.
+If $|\calP_{\textrm{match}}|=1$, the active mode is identified.

 \begin{corollary}[Algorithm~\ref{alg:mode_detection} terminates in a finite number of repetitions] Suppose that for each mode $i\in\calP$ the matrix pair $(\hat{A}_i,\hat{B}_i)$ is controllable and that Assumptions~\ref{ass:ass_on_data-I} and~\ref{ass:ass_on_data-II} hold.
 Let $\calP_{\textnormal{match}}=\calP$ and $X^{\textnormal{on}} = [x(0)]$.
 Execute Algorithm~1 iteratively, updating $\calP_{\textrm{match}}$ and $(U^{\textnormal{on}}_-,X^{\textnormal{on}})$ at every step.
 Then $|\calP_{\textrm{match}}|=1$ after at most $n+m$ iterations.
 Moreover, the online data $(U^{\textnormal{on}}_-,X^{\textnormal{on}})$ are either informative for mode detection or such that $x(T^{\textnormal{on}})=0$. \end{corollary}